errantmind/faf-allocator-bench/README.md

 # faf-allocator-bench

-A Rust allocator micro-benchmarking tool for SnMalloc, Jemalloc, TCMalloc, MiMalloc.
+A Rust allocator micro-benchmarking tool for Rust bindings to SnMalloc, Jemalloc, TCMalloc, MiMalloc.

 ## Results